Kydlicek/realtor/README.md

 ---

-The `README.md` looks well-organized and provides clear guidance for users on setup, configuration, usage, and querying options.
-The section for API query parameters and error handling is especially useful, as it gives users the flexibility to customize searches and handle potential issues effectively.

-Here’s a minor improvement for consistency in wording and a bit more clarity:

----

 ## 🔍 API Query Parameters

 The FastAPI service allows querying of the listings database with the following parameters, offering flexibility for targeted searches.